arrow_back

 4. For Choose a Cloud SQL edition, click Enterprise and then select Sandbox from the dropdown.

-5. For Instance ID, type blog-db, and for Root password type a password of your choice.
+5. For Instance ID, type blog-db, and for Password type a password of your choice.

 Note: Choose a password that you remember.
 There's no need to obscure the password because you use mechanisms to connect that aren't open access to everyone.

-1. Select Single zone and set the region and zone assigned by Qwiklabs.
+1. For Region, select the region assigned by Qwiklabs.

 Note: This is the same region and zone into which you launched the bloghost instance.
 The best performance is achieved by placing the client and the database close to each other.